 And then, it all comes to life before your eyes!

 Juergen had explained that the classic Neapolitan way is to create a wide, doughy, crust pizza with a paper thin middle.
 Cooked for only 60-90 seconds, it is served hot.
 The center is often softer and soupier than the pizza's edge.
 The crusts are meant to soak up the savory juices in the middle.

 It is indeed an art!

 One bite, and?
 Pizza perfection!

 With just the right amount of chew, the crust is exceptional.
 The flavor, savory and salty, with a wood-burning smokey hint, is divine.
-And, it is nicely balanced by the sweeter tomato sauce and the fresh mozzarella.
+It is perfectly complemented against the richness of the cheeses in the Quattro Frommagi.